by2566-hash/CPG-Decision-Engine-MVP-v3/README.md

 # CPG Decision Engine V3

+> [!IMPORTANT]
+> **Project Status: Architecture Validation & MVP Phase**
+> This repository is currently in the foundational validation phase.
+Please note the following before reviewing:
+> - **Knowledge Graph (KG) & Use Cases:** The underlying Domain KG and structural playbook variations (action templates) are still under construction.
+> - **Data Availability:** We currently lack production commerce data; data pipelines run on deterministic stubs and mock state vectors to validate the architecture without requiring real PII or external DB connections.

 CPG Decision Engine V3 is an **Operating Intelligence Layer** for CPG brands on Shopline.
 It ingests commerce signals (orders, ads, inventory), diagnoses merchant health across four dimensions, recommends verified actions with dollar-impact estimates, and presents them for human approval before execution.
 It is **not** a dashboard, **not** a chatbot, and **not** an auto-executor — it is a decision recommendation system that requires merchant confirmation at every step.

 ## 6-Layer Architecture